LukeSmithxyz/shortcut-sync/README.md

 Making shell aliases is one thing, but since I use bash, ranger the filemanager *and*  qutebrowser, all with directory specific commands, I want to be able to keep all of the aliases and shortcuts I have for one program consistent with the others.

+So I wrote this tiny `shortcuts.sh` script that generates consistent shortcuts aliases for all three programs based on lists of key/directory or key/config combos you can change whenever you want.

 ## Okay so what does this actually do?

-This script reads in a file with pairs of key sequences and corresponding directories and creates shortcuts for them in bash (or any shell) and ranger, along with custom download commands in qutebrowser.
+This script reads in a file (`folders`) with pairs of key sequences and corresponding directories and creates shortcuts for them in bash (or any shell) and ranger, along with custom download commands in qutebrowser.

 For example, you can assign the folder `~/Documents/` to `d`, and you get the following shortcuts: